TRACE-Digital/TRACE-ext/README.md

 # TRACE Browser Extension #

-This extension adds capabilities to [TRACE](https://tracedigital.tk) when used in the browser.
+This extension adds capabilities to the [TRACE](https://tracedigital.tk) website.
 The extension is officially supported and tested in Chrome/Firefox.
-It should also be compatible with most other Chromium-based browsers like Edge or Brave.
+It should also be compatible with other Chromium-based browsers like Edge or Brave.

 ## Prerequisites ##